ljdelavega/ai-chatbot-mfe/tasks/active_context.md

 - ✅ **Task 1.3.1**: Integrated components into main App with comprehensive state management
 - ✅ **Task 1.3.2**: Enhanced fullscreen and minimize modes with edge case handling
 - ✅ **Task 1.3.3**: Added comprehensive loading and error states with recovery mechanisms
+- ✅ **Task 2.2.1**: Integrated ChatbotApiClient with useChat hook
 - ✅ **Task 2.2.2**: Enhanced streaming response handling with performance optimizations
+- ✅ **Task 2.2.3**: Enhanced message status management with retry functionality

 ### What We're Ready For Next
-- 🎯 **Task 2.2.3**: Add message status management
+- 🎯 **Task 2.2.4**: Test with real AI API
-- 🚀 **Goal**: Implement typing indicators, error states, and message retry functionality
+- 🚀 **Goal**: Connect to deployed AI Chatbot API and verify all functionality
-- 🆕 **Focus**: Complete message status indicators and real-time status updates
+- 🆕 **Focus**: Real-world testing and validation of the complete chat system

 ---

 ## 🎉 Major Milestone Achieved

-**🚀 ENHANCED STREAMING IMPLEMENTATION COMPLETE! 🚀**
+**🚀 ENHANCED MESSAGE STATUS MANAGEMENT COMPLETE! 🚀**

 We now have:
-- ✅ **Enhanced Streaming Performance** with batched chunk processing
+- ✅ **Enhanced Message Status Types** with 6 granular states (pending, sending, streaming, complete, error, retrying)
-- ✅ **Automatic Error Recovery** with 3-attempt retry logic and exponential backoff
+- ✅ **Advanced Typing Indicators** with animated dots and "AI is typing..." feedback
-- ✅ **Connection Resilience** with timeout handling and reconnection
+- ✅ **Message Retry Functionality** with retry buttons for failed messages
-- ✅ **Optimized UI Updates** with reduced re-renders and smooth streaming
+- ✅ **Visual Status Indicators** with color-coded states and contextual icons
-- ✅ **Comprehensive Error Handling** with user-friendly messages and recovery
+- ✅ **Smart Error Handling** with retryable vs non-retryable error detection
-- ✅ **Development Mode Fix** for useWidgetConfig hook to work without mount element
+- ✅ **Comprehensive UI Integration** through the complete component hierarchy
+- ✅ **Enhanced User Experience** with clear feedback for all message states

 ---